Seeing The Sights While On Route To Al Janoub Stadium

 Image: Benny Marty/Shutterstock.com

-Watching a live football game, especially in a World Cup tournament, is a thrilling experience and hard to emulate.
-However, if you want to continue the thrills and spills in Qatar, heading south from Al Janoub Stadium to the country's sandy dunes is a great place to start.
+If you're looking for thrills and spills activities in Qatar, heading south from Al Janoub Stadium to the country's sandy dunes is a great place to start.
 The desert has some fantastic opportunities to experience a completely unique and beautiful environment and to try your hand at some exceptional adventure activities.

 Close to the Sealine Beach Resort, the paved roads of Qatar end and the soft sands of the dunes begin.
 From there, you can embark upon a desert safari.
 Safely ensconced in a 4x4, you can experience the buzz of powering up the steep slopes of the ever-changing dunes, some over 50 metres high, balancing precariously at the top of each before plummeting and racing down the other side.
 For the more adventurous, there are opportunities to stop and try sand boarding, organise dune bashing in pacey dune buggies and quad bikes, or try your hand at camel and horse riding.
 Along the intense journey, you get to see the vastness and beauty of the desert, its unique flora and fauna, and beautiful beaches and crystal clear seas along the coast.
 Depending on the time of day you embark on your adventure, you can watch the sunrise or set, even gaze in astonishment at the unspoiled starlit skies.
 As a location, it's an Instagrammers heaven!

-Most desert safaris also take in Qatar's natural wonder, Khor Al Adaid - an inland desert lagoon, one of only three in the world.
+Most desert safaris also take in Qatar's natural wonder, Khor Al Adaid - an inland desert lagoon, one of only three worldwide.
 Astoundingly picturesque, the Inland Sea is recognised by UNESCO as a nature reserve with a unique ecosystem.
 It is an extraordinary and scenic landscape and home to various birds, land animals, and marine life - some of which have rare or threatened status.
-While there, you have the chance to relax on the beach, swim, fish and explore the dune.
+While there, you can relax on the beach, swim, fish and explore the dune.

 Some safaris also offer the opportunity to camp overnight.
-Many campsites offer luxury tents with modern conveniences such as running water, electricity, wifi, air conditioning and comfy double beds to sleep on.
+Many campsites offer luxury tents with modern conveniences such as running water, electricity, wifi, air conditioning and comfy double beds.
 Some offer traditional camping, with Bedouin-style tents around a fire pit and a majlis to relax in.
 Whichever option you choose, the experience is designed to bring you closer to the nation's traditional nomadic Bedouin roots.

 You can organise an excursion with or without additional activities and camping with any of Qatar's adventure tour operators (i.e. 365 Adventures, Arabian Adventures Qatar, Desert Safari Doha and Falcon Tours, to name a few).

-A desert safari is one of the best ways to experience the country beyond the bright lights of Doha and would undoubtedly add a new dimension to a trip to watch the 2022 World Cup.
+A desert safari is one of the best ways to experience the country beyond the bright lights of Doha and would undoubtedly add a new dimension to a trip to see the AL Janoub's historic World Cup stadium.

 The start of the desert lies approximately 40 km from Al Janoub Stadium.